-The minister almost wept with joy at this deliverance from the carnal desire to "peek," and went back to his own house praising God.
-In an ill moment he forgot, however, to stop the hole in the window.
-The at the figure of Kate Swift lying in her bed, and later piece of glass broken out at the corner just nipped the bare heel of the boy standing motionless and looking with rapt eyes into the master's face.
+The minister almost wept with joy at this deliverto his own house praising God.
+In an ill moment he piece of glass broken out at the corner just nipped the bare heel of the boy standing motionless and looking with rapt eyes into the master's face.